singh-anushka/SheCents/README.md

 # Future Modifications
+ - **Google analytics can be used to track the number of users and helpful data charts**
+ - **American Express Cards can be added for the premium model**
-**Google analytics can be used to track the number of users and helpful data charts** **Voice feature can be added in the answers to improve the interactivity and accessibility** **Admin Dashboard can be made for performing CRUD operations of the questions and challenges with simple UI** **AI Chatbot which answers the questions related to the finance** **Feedback section can be build which collects testimonials from the customers**
+ - **Voice feature can be added in the answers to improve the interactivity and accessibility**
+ - **Admin Dashboard can be made for performing CRUD operations of the questions and challenges with simple UI**
+ - **AI Chatbot which answers the questions related to the finance**
+ - **Feedback section can be build which collects testimonials from the customers**